tencent cloud

 SASL_SCRAM_SHA_512

-✓ (Supported only for instances on versions 1.1.1, 2.4.1, and 2.8.1.
-Existing instances require upgrading the broker minor version or submit a ticket to apply.)
+✓ (Only supported by instances of versions 1.1.1, 2.4.1, and 2.8.1.
+For existing instances, you need to upgrade the broker minor version or submit a ticket to apply for the upgrade.)

 ×